Posts

 Image

-“Smile is the curve that sets everything straight,” is a quote I have lived by since I first heard it during a school assembly on Smile Day.
+“Smile is the curve that sets everything straight,” is a quote I have lived by since I first heard it during a school assembly on World Smile Day.
 Since then, I have tried to embody it in spirit and action.
 But occasionally, I would question its nature.
 This poem is one such contemplation on the nature of smiles, and the pauses between each of them.

-The Last Tsar: A Short Story of Power and Regret | Thursday Tales No. 6
+The Last Tsar: A Short Story of Power and Regret | Thursday Tale No. 6

 Image